Village of Pittsford elects first new mayor since 1993

 PITTSFORD, N.Y.
 (WROC) — For the first time since 1993, the Village of Pittsford is getting a new mayor.

-Democrat Alyssa Plummer defeated Republican incumbent Bob Corby in a close race Tuesday.
+Democrat Alysa Plummer defeated Republican incumbent Bob Corby in a close race Tuesday.
 The vote — 222 to 207.

 Mayor-elect Plummer says she looks forward to leading an “inclusive and accessible” administration.